-Module credits 20.00
+20.00

-NQF Level 07
+07

-Service modules Faculty of Engineering, Built Environment and Information Technology
+Faculty of Engineering, Built Environment and Information Technology

-Prerequisites OBS 114 or 124 with admission to the examination in the other
+OBS 114 or 124 with admission to the examination in the other

-Contact time 3 lectures per week
+3 lectures per week

-Language of tuition Module is presented in English
+Module is presented in English

-Department Business Management
+Business Management

-Period of presentation Semester 1
+Semester 1

 Strategy formulation: the deliberate strategy process of formulating a vision and mission statement, conducting internal and external environmental analyses and selecting appropriate strategies.
 It will enhance an understanding of the level of strategy formulation, gaining competitive advantage in your market place and thinking strategically.